NunoSempere/nunosempere.com/blog/2023/02/19/bayesian-adjustment-to-rethink-priorities-welfare-range-estimates/index.md

 So my main takeaway is that that section is mostly wrong, you can totally ignore these results if you either:

 - have a strong prior that you don't care about certain animals, or, more specifically, that their welfare range is narrow.
-- assign a pretty high probability that RP's analysis has gone wrong at some point
+- assign a high enough probability that RP's analysis has gone wrong at some point

 As for future steps, I imagine that at some point in its work, RP will post numerical estimates of human vs animal values, of which their welfare ranges are but one of many components.
 If so, I'll probably redo this analysis with those factors.
 Besides that, it would also be neat to fit RP's 90% confidence interval to a distribution, and update on that distribution, not only on their point estimate.